OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/manual.md

       protocol: http
       machine-name: 192.168.1.105
       http-port: 8080
-      query-path: /bme280/nmea-data
+      query-path: /mux/cache    # /bme280/nmea-data
-      query-string: ?query=string
+      query-string: ?query=string  # Must include the leading ?, and subsequent &...
-      jqs: ".NMEA_AS_IS | { RMC, GLL }"
+      jqs: ".NMEA_AS_IS | { RMC, GLL }"  # null
       between-loops: 2000  # in ms (default 1000)
       verbose: false
     ```
     <!-- This one is more designed to be extended. -->
-    More samples to come.
+    Look into the repo for more examples.
     The tricky point is that this has to generate a _valid_ NMEA String, and that requires
     a knowledge of the structure of the payload returned by the service, if not some post-processing.